-The news of the death of Gustavus occasioned, throughout the Protestant kingdoms of Europe, a feeling of dismay and despondency, which was violent in proportion as it was sudden and unexpected.
-Men had been so long familiarised to almost daily accounts of wonders performed and dangers surmounted by his conduct, as almost to consider him charmed from ordinary casualties, and to forget that he was, to use his own words, as liable to the chances of battle as the least-noticed soldier who fought beneath his ensign.
+The news of the death of Gustavus occasioned. throughout the Protestant kingdoms of Europe, a feeling of dismay and despondency, which was violent in proportion as it was sudden and unexpected.
+Men had been so long familiarised to almost daily accounts of wonders performed and dangers surmounted by his conduct, as almost to consider him charmed from ordinary casualties, and to forget that he was, to use his own words, as liable to the chances of battle as the leastnoticed soldier who fought beneath his ensign.
 In addition to this, his moderation and courtesy, his fervent piety and known eagerness to soften the calamities unavoidably attendant in the train of war, attracted so general a regard towards him, that even in the retired circles of private life, the sensation occasioned by the intelligence of his fall was nearly akin to that which follows the intimation of the sudden demise of an old and esteemed friend.
-Even among his enemics, multitudes were found who gave their full testimony to his merits; and Pope Urban VIII. did not hesitate to express openly his high sense of his many excellent qualities, and his regret at his premature end.
-The house of Austria discovered its full appreciation of the talents of the enemy from whom it had just been delivered, by public rejoicings, concealed in Germany under the form of religious thanksgivings for the event of Lutzen, but openly manifested throughout Spain by public fêtes, and bonfires kindled in the streets of the principal cities.
+Even among his enemies, multitudes were found who gave their full testimony to his merits; and Pope Urban VIII. did not hesitate to express openly his high sense of his many excellent qualities, and his regret at his premature end.
+The house of Austria discovered its full appreciation of the talents of the enemy from whom it had just been delivered, by public rejoicings, concealed in Germany under the form of religious thanksgivings for the event of Lutzen, but openly manifested throughout Spain by public fêtes and, bonfires kindled in the streets of the principal cities.
 The court of Philip IV. was even entertained with a drama in fourteen acts, written expressly for the occasion, and entitled "The Last Days of Gustavus Adolphus," which none who were unwilling to be considered enemies to the reigning family declined to attend.
 The results of the victories of Gustavus, however, were felt long after his disappearance from the scene of contention; and the effect of his diversion in favour of the German liberties was too powerful to allow of counteraction, although many years of fierce and destructive warfare were yet to pass away before they were fully established by the general pacification of Munster in 1648.
-The balance which had dropped from the hands of the Swedish monarch on the plains of Lutzen, was in the meantime held with a steady grasp by Oxenstiern, who remained to represent his vigorous and uncompromising policy; while a crowd of generals, trained under his own inspection, among whom were to be found the names of the Duke of Saxe-Weimar, Horn, Banner, Wrangel, and Torstenson, continued nobly to maintain the honour of the Swedish arms, until the less obstinate disposition of Ferdinand III., the weariness of all parties engaged, and the dreadful state of exhaustion to which Germany was reduced by thirty years of uninterrupted warfare, concurred to put an end to a contest which, from its singular fluctuations, the character of the chief actors engaged, and the important interests advocated in it, together with its effects upon the whole political constitution of Europe, stands almost alone in point of interest among the many similar convulsions which history has recorded for the instruction and warning of subsequent generations.
+The balance which had dropped from the hands of the Swedish monarch on the plains of Lutzen was in the mean time held with a steady grasp by Oxenstiern, who remained to represent his vigorous and uncompromising policy; while a crowd of generals, trained under his own inspection, among